rclone/rclone/docs/content/mailru.md

 {{< icon "fas fa-at" >}} Mail.ru Cloud
 ----------------------------------------

 [Mail.ru Cloud](https://cloud.mail.ru/) is a cloud storage provided by a Russian internet company [Mail.Ru Group](https://mail.ru).
-The official desktop client is [Disk-O:](https://disk-o.cloud/), available only on Windows.
-(Please note that official sites are in Russian)
+The official desktop client is [Disk-O:](https://disk-o.cloud/en), available on Windows and Mac OS.

 Currently it is recommended to disable 2FA on Mail.ru accounts intended for rclone until it gets eventually implemented.